Battle-Tested Discovery Tactics and Weapons

 - What to say, and what not to say at depositions and motions

-- Basically – Everything you need for Discovery in one book
+- Basically, everything you need for Discovery in a single book

 NEW OR REVISED SECTIONS